zyferlink/coffee-lab-reactnative-app/README.md

 </h1>

-## Stage 11: Implement Cart Screen
+## Stage 12: Implement Favorite Screen
 **Log:** January 23, 2025

-This stage focuses on adding cart functionality and implementing the `CartScreen`.
+This stage focuses on creating and integrating the `FavoriteScreen` with all necessary components and functionality.

 <p align="center">